Biological Sciences

 Field Trips

-At the end of your first year there is a field course module in southern France.
-You can experience one week of field study in the Cevennes region.
-This area is known for its rich natural history, habitat and landscape diversity.
-The field work allows you to broaden your UK experiences by encountering unfamiliar plants and animals.
-As the field trip is an alternative compulsory module the cost is covered within the course fees.
+At the end of your first year there is an optional field course module in Wales, an area characterised by a rich natural history, habitat and landscape diversity.
+The residential field course runs during the summer vacation.
+The field course is an alternative compulsory module; the cost is covered within the course fees.
 Depending on your choice of modules there will be other half-day visits and these are at no extra cost.

 Study modules